MrMorfus/database_admin/powershell/README.md

 * END_sessions               - forced all RDP sessions closed
 * NPI_Download               - download some gov zip files and unzip /w winrar
 * NPI_Download_Weekly        - same thing, but parse some dates
+* filestream_export          - export all the documents from inside a mssql database
 *